Jul 14, 2021 / Safety Toe Footwear, Slip Resistant Footwear

 To recap from above: are Timberlands waterproof?
 Yes, most models are.
 But to be absolutely sure, you should stick to the Timberland PRO line of boots, which we carry here at Boot World.

 We’ve revolutionized the rugged footwear marketplace with a special focus on work and outdoor lifestyle shoes.
-We offer a variety of waterproof options, from Timberland and all your favorite brands.
+We offer a variety of waterproof options, from the Timberland brand and all your other favorites.
 You can even try on your boots before buying them at one of our many locations if you are wondering, “how do Timberland boots fit”?
-Plus, we have all the accessories you need to make any boots perfect for wet wear conditions.
+Plus, we have all the shoe accessories you need to make any boots perfect for wet wear conditions.

 With prices you won’t find anywhere else, and free shipping on orders over $99, you’re sure to find your next favorite pair of waterproof boots at Boot World!